 All immigrants, including those with green cards, can be deported if they violate U.S. immigration laws.
-The most common reason for people to be placed into removal proceedings is because there is evidence that they have committed a crime.
+The most common reason for people to be placed into removal proceedings is because there is evidence that they have been convicted of a crime.

-Specifically, immigrants can be deported if they commit either what is called a "crime of moral turpitude" under certain conditions described in this article, or an "aggravated felony," unless the crime counts as a petty offense.
-In addition, certain crimes are specifically listed within the immigration laws as being grounds of deportability.
+Specifically, immigrants are at risk of being deported if they are convicted of either what is called a "crime of moral turpitude" or an "aggravated felony.”
+In addition, certain crimes are specifically listed as being grounds for deportation.

 What Counts as a Crime of Moral Turpitude Under Immigration Law